 One of the well-known verses of the Quran that gives praise to Prophet Muhammad is verse 107 of Surah Anbia, which reads:

 And indeed, We have sent you [as] a mercy for mankind.3

 The Prophet is a mercy for all humanity.
 Why?
 He is the final messenger of God who has brought the perfect religion that guarantees the success and fortune of all those who follow it.
-In addition, the Prophet himself is a mercy for people because we can invoke him and ask him to pray for our forgiveness and grant our wishes.
-This is not polytheism (shirk) as some people think because the Quran has said that the Prophet can be an intermediary for us who can ask for our forgiveness on behalf of us.
+In addition, he himself is a mercy for people because we can invoke him and ask him to pray for our forgiveness and grant our wishes.
+This is not polytheism (shirk), as some people think, because the Quran has said that he can be an intermediary for us who can ask for our forgiveness on our behalf.
 The Quran says in this regard:

 وَمَا أَرْسَلْنَا مِن رَّسُولٍ إِلَّا لِيُطَاعَ بِإِذْنِ اللَّهِ ۚ وَلَوْ أَنَّهُمْ إِذ ظَّلَمُوا أَنفُسَهُمْ جَاءُوكَ فَاسْتَغْفَرُوا اللَّهَ وَاسْتَغْفَرَ لَهُمُ الرَّسُولُ لَوَجَدُوا اللَّهَ تَوَّابًا رَّحِيمًا ﴿٦٤﴾

 And We sent down no messenger except [We commanded that] he must be obeyed by God’s permission.
 When they had wronged themselves then they would have come to you seeking God’s forgiveness and [if] the messenger would have prayed to God for their forgiveness, they would have found God All-Forgiving, All-Merciful.4